What happened at Aberfan?

 What is at the site now?

-A memorial garden was reopened on the site of Pantglas School earlier this month after a £500,000 renovation.
+A memorial garden was reopened on the site of Pantglas School in 2019 after a £500,000 renovation.

 David Davies, chair of Aberfan Memorial Charity, told a crowd of 200 people on the day of the reopening that “the world has not forgotten Aberfan”.